Program Coordinator: Professor Colin Persaud, email@example.com

-Computer Information Systems (CIS) focuses on the application of computers in a business environment with an emphasis on the analysis and design of business information systems.
-Upon completion of program requirements, students are awarded the Associate in Applied Science (A.A.S.) degree.
+The Associate of Applied Sciences (A.A.S.) in Computer Information Systems focuses on the application of computers in a business environment with an emphasis on the analysis and design of business information systems.
+Upon successful completion of this program, graduates can either enter the workforce in entry-level positions or transfer to senior colleges, including New York City College of Technology and CUNY School of Professional Studies, to continue their undergraduate education.

 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.